The 8 Best Electric Golf Push Carts

 This is the third MGI Zip push cart to make it into our top picks.
 That’s because MGI makes undeniably quality products.

-The X5 is the second top-of-the-range offering in the Zip line of push carts.
-They offer a lot of what makes the Navigator great but at a much more reasonable price.
+The X5 is the second top-of-the-range offering in the Zipline of push carts.
+They offer much of what makes the Navigator great but at a much more reasonable price.

 One of the great features of the X5 is the automatic downhill speed control that protects your cart from potential tips.
 The stabilizing fourth wheel is an important addition not often found on mid-range electric push carts.

 You can also track the distance to the pin and your longest drive.
-Plus, it tracks the overall distance covered during the round with the built-in odometer functions in the X5.
+Plus, it tracks the overall walking distance covered during the round with the built-in odometer functions.

 If those two things don’t bother you, you could save yourself a substantial chunk of cash by opting for the X5 over the Navigator.
 It’s also not that much more expensive than the X1 but has many more features.